nimbus-solution/scoop-nimbus/README.md

 # scoop-nimbus

-Scoop bucket for [Nimbus](https://testnimbus.dev) — local Apex test runner for Salesforce developers.
+Official Scoop bucket for **Nimbus** — run Salesforce Apex tests locally, without an org.

+No Docker.
+No sandbox.
+Results in seconds.

+---

 ## Install